clockworklabs/SpacetimeDB/docs/docs/index.md

-You can think of SpacetimeDB as a database that is also a server.
+You can think of SpacetimeDB as a database that's also a server.

-It is a relational database system that lets you upload your application logic directly into the database by way of very fancy stored procedures called "modules".
+It's a relational database system that lets you upload your application logic directly into the database with stored procedures called "modules".

 Instead of deploying a web or game server that sits in between your clients and your database, your clients connect directly to the database and execute your application logic inside the database itself.
 You can write all of your permission and authorization logic right inside your module just as you would in a normal server.

 This means that you can write your entire application in any language that compiles to WebAssembly, like Rust for example, and deploy it as a single binary.
-This cuts out all of wrestling with containers, docker, Kubernetes, VMs, DevOps, microservices, and complex cloud provider interfaces.
+This cuts out all of the wrestling with containers, docker, Kubernetes, VMs, DevOps, microservices, and complex cloud provider interfaces.

 <figure>
     <img src="/images/basic-architecture-diagram.png" alt="SpacetimeDB Architecture" style="width:100%">